 Telehealth during the COVID-19 emergency

-Telehealth may be a helpful option any time, but it’s especially important to know about during a public health emergency.
-Telehealth protects you — and your doctor — from possibly spreading or getting COVID-19.
+Telehealth may be a helpful option any time, but it is especially important to know about during the COVID-19 public health emergency.
+Virtual visits protect you — and your doctor — from possibly spreading or getting COVID-19.

 If you think you may have COVID-19 or have been exposed to it, it’s critical that you self-isolate.
 Follow these steps to get the care you need.